-Julia Pautz now happily splits her time between making beautiful music with her colleagues and mothering her busy toddler Jackson.
+Julia Pautz now happily splits her time between making beautiful music with her colleagues and mothering her busy first grader Jackson who attends Bird Rock Elementary.

 GETTING TO KNOW JULIA PAUTZ…